bhavul/JIRA-Similar-Issue-Finder-App/jira_template_commentor/Readme.md

 # Jira Template Commentor

-At Endurance, this is being used to put a templated comment on all jira issues satisfying a particular JQL query.
+At Endurance, this was being used to put a templated comment on all jira issues satisfying a particular JQL query.

 ### Directory Structure
 Just like other modules, directory structure follows a standard format :